NexPlayer/NexPlayer_HTML5_Documentation/advancedusage.md

 ## Multiple Players

 This feature enables the use of multiple players at the same time.
-In order to create an other player it's necessary to create a new div.
+In order to create another player, it's necessary to create a new div.

 ```js
   nexplayer.AditionalVideo({